BrandonTang89/CrowdfundingForSchools/README.md

 + GET `/projects/view/:projectID`
     - Renders `projectview.ejs` view with information about the project.
     - Provides a form to donate to the project. (todo)
++ POST `/projects/view/:projectID`
+    - {firebtoken: String}
+    - Determines if the user is a valid contributor to the project.
+    - Returns {msg: String} with success or failure.
 + GET `/projects/propose?firebtoken=[token]`
     - Verifies the firebase token.
 If not valid then returns an error.
     - If the user is a teacher or administrator then redirects to `/projects/create?firebtoken=[token]` otherwise renders the `proposeproject.ejs` view. (todo)